sfu-bigdata/secretsauce-precise-wakeword-model-maker/README.md

     * [SpeechPy MFCC in Rust](https://github.com/secretsauceai/mfcc-rust)

 ## Special thanks and dedication
 Although Secret Sauce AI is always about collaboration and community, special thanks should go to [Joshua Ferguson](https://github.com/skewballfox) for doing so much testing and code refactoring.
+We also extend a very warm thanks to the folks over at [Mycroft](https://mycroft.ai/), without whom there would be no FOSS tensorflow wakeword engine.

 ### In loving memory of Heinz Sieber
 - Bartmoss